okfn/okfn.github.com/blog/_posts/2014-01-20-olap-cubes-and-logical-model.md

 ----------

 OLAP is suitable mostly for data which can be categorized – grouped by categories.
-The categorical view of data shold be also the main interest of the data analysis.
+The categorical view of data should be also the main interest of the data analysis.
 Example of categories might be: color, department, location or even a date.